-At Aylesham Primary School we are developing our e-safety education with the new technologies in mind.
-We are keen to hear families’ views and experiences in order to develop pupil’s e-safety awareness at school, in the home as well as in the wider community.
+We recognise that the use of new technologies presents particular challenges and risks to children both inside and outside of school.
+We are keen to hear families’ views and experiences in order to develop pupil’s online safety awareness at school, in the home as well as in the wider community.
+We are proud to work along side the National Online Safety group we have recently been accredited with their certified school status.

 Searching the Web